loopbackio/loopback4-example-shopping/README.md

 5. `services/jwt-service` - responsible for generating and verifying JSON Web Token.

-## Authentication

-_Note: This app contains a `login` endpoint for the purpose of spike and demo, the authentication for the CRUD operations and navigational endpoints of model User is still in progress._

 ### Login

 The endpoint for logging in a user is a `POST` request to `/users/login`.